I'm pretty sure these are some of the most important things you want from your work

 Your words are written for peers, not the people you want to work with.

-You end up with a polished website that potential clients admire but don't feel invited into.
+And you end up with a polished website that potential clients admire but don't feel invited into.

 WHAT IF